apache/tvm/docs/langref/relay_expr.rst

 Note that all type relations in the function type must hold at each call site.
-Because relations are checked at call sites, this means that the relations are checked against the types of the particular arguments at that call site, so this is also allows for a form of polymorphism.
+Because relations are checked at call sites, this means that the relations are checked against the types of the particular arguments at that call site, so this also allows for a form of polymorphism.

 See :py:class:`~tvm.relay.expr.Call` for its definition and documentation.